joshuaeckroth/csci431-website/notes/prolog.md

 C = jim.
 ~~~

-I typed the `;` --- we type that to get the next answer, it means "or" while comma means "and."
+We type `;` to get the next answer.
+Semicolon means "or" while comma means "and."

-If I don't actually care who the children are, I can replace `C` with
+If we don't actually care who the children are, we can replace `C` with
 `_` like so:

 ~~~ prolog